Unip0rn/dwl-springer-covid2020/README.md

 Done.

 # License
-This code is under AGPL.
-Because why not?
+This code is under AGPL, because why not?
 And people agreed it would be a good idea: https://toot.kif.rocks/@uniporn/104066484933751796
 Now live with it :D

+# Thoughts and Prayers
+currently the script downloads all formats of the books, pdfs and epubs alike.
+However I am open for submission of patches to fix that, or any other issue you find.
+If there is some feature you'd like to discuss first or there is any question - just raise issues, poke me with mail, whatever - I will most likely tell you what I think about it ;)
+And my best wishes for your health.